Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

 - image — Monitoring such fields will be done with **image**-oriented algorithms;
 - numerical — Monitoring such fields will be done with **numerical**-oriented algorithms.

-An example below shows, how a contract can be defined on a top level.
+The example below shows how a contract can be defined on a top level.

 ```yaml
 name: "infer"